JoshData/python-email-validator/README.md

 --------

-The module provides a function `validate_email(email_address)` which takes an email address (either a `str` or ASCII `bytes`) and:
+The module provides a function `validate_email(email_address)` which takes an email address (either a `str` or `bytes`, but only non-internationalized addresses are allowed when passing a `bytes`) and:

 - Raises a `EmailNotValidError` with a helpful, human-readable error message explaining why the email address is not valid, or
-- Returns an object with a normalized form of the email address and other information about it.
+- Returns an object with a normalized form of the email address (which you should use!) and other information about it.

 When an email address is not valid, `validate_email` raises either an `EmailSyntaxError` if the form of the address is invalid or an